 Risks of Reusing Catheters

-180 Medical, Inc. strongly recommends that patients do not attempt to wash and reuse catheters, but instead use sterile medical catheters in order to preserve and enhance patient health and safety.
+It is recommended that patients do not attempt to wash and reuse catheters, but instead use sterile medical catheters in order to preserve and enhance patient health and safety.
 Sterile catheters are Single Use Devices (SUDs).
 They are not approved by FDA to be washed and re-used.
 They were not designed to facilitate cleaning and sterilization.
-As a result, SUDs often have unique features such as acute angles, crevices, and joints and rough, porous or occluded surfaces that make access difficult, create barriers to cleaning and allow for the collection of blood, tissue and other organic matter.
-Household washing and re-using of medical catheters will almost always be incapable of penetrating this biological tissue residue, leaving potentially pathogenic bacteria, viruses and other microorganisms on the catheters which may infect or re-infect a patient on reuse.
+As a result, SUDs often have unique features such as acute angles, crevices, and joints and rough, porous or occluded surfaces that make access difficult, create barriers to cleaning and allow for the collection of blood, tissue, and other organic matter.
+Household washing and re-using of medical catheters will almost always be incapable of penetrating this biological tissue residue, leaving potentially pathogenic bacteria, viruses, and other microorganisms on the catheters which may infect or re-infect a patient on reuse.